 For the most part, I enjoyed the Harlequin titles.
 They all went fairly quickly and make for good light summer reading, such as a relaxing day at the beach.
 They are very much wish fulfillment, with strong, independent women (in their own way) meeting men that seem jerky at first, but then turn out to be kind and great lovers.
 They were fun, but they’re not anything I’d be interested in re-reading.
 They can get rather formulaic and cliche, which gets boring fast.
 The only real problem I had with all of these titles was the text.
 It doesn’t appear that much time or effort was put into it.
 The text looks like it was typed in, and no effort was made to make the text fit in the word balloons.
 You do get used to it after a while, but really, even scanlators do a better job.
 For something you’re paying for, you expect a better presentation.

-Honor’s Promise – Rating: 2.5 out of 5 stars – I liked most of the characters in this story, especially the protagonist.
+Honor’s Promise – Rating: – I liked most of the characters in this story, especially the protagonist.
 She was feisty and fun.
 The plot wasn’t too over used, though the Greedy Family Lawyer as the villain was kind of obvious and cliche.
 It’s a decent read, and was a pleasant introduction.
 Would Trade For.

-Keeping Luke’s Secret – Rating: 3.5 out of 5 stars – I really liked this one.
+Keeping Luke’s Secret – Rating: – I really liked this one.
 I enjoyed out the protagonist, who is a historian that was asked to write a long awaited biography, stays true to herself, and her work.
 She’s not looking for money or fame.
 The story ends with a bit of a twist and a fairy tale ending.
 Must Buy.

-Marriage Under An Italian Sun – Rating: 3 out of 5 stars – This one I also enjoyed.
+Marriage Under An Italian Sun – Rating: – This one I also enjoyed.
 It was a well written story and the setting in an Italian villa was nice.
 The story had a nice mature feel to it, as it dealt with different kinds of loss and trying to make the right choices in order to be happy.
 It had some nice twists that kept it from becoming predictable.
 Must Buy.

-Millionaire Husband: Justin’s Story – Rating: 3.5 out of 5 stars – This was my second favorite story of the seven I read.
+Millionaire Husband: Justin’s Story – Rating: – This was my second favorite story of the seven I read.
 I liked the switch up of making a guy the protagonist instead of it being a woman.
 I found his portrayal to be realistic considering his past and his slow by steady change to be well done.
 Must Buy.

-Prisoner of the Tower – Rating: 4 out of 5 stars – This was the best of the seven I read.
+Prisoner of the Tower – Rating: – This was the best of the seven I read.
 I love historical dramas, and this fit right into that.
 The characters were well developed and very likable.
 I found myself rooting Emma on and wanting to slap Baron Greystone.
 The art is also a treat.
 I highly recommend this title and a full review will be forthcoming.
 Must Buy.

-Sale of Return Bride – Rating: 2 out of 5 stars – This was the most cliche of all the stories I read, both in story and in characters.
+Sale of Return Bride – Rating: – This was the most cliche of all the stories I read, both in story and in characters.
 I was predicting every story element before they happened, and the ending was no surprise.
 It wasn’t badly written or anything like that.
 It was just predicatable, and that lowered the enjoyment for me.
 Good Way to Kill an Hour.

-The Sheikh’s Reluctant Bride – Rating: 2.5 out of 5 stars – This was another average title.
+The Sheikh’s Reluctant Bride – Rating: – This was another average title.
 The Middle Eastern setting and situation with the female protagonist was different from the other titles I read, and I did find it refreshing.
 Again, the characters are well written and the story isn’t as predictable, but neither is it very interesting.
 The old school feel of the art was a nice touch too.
 It just wasn’t all that appealing to me.
 Good Way to Kill an Hour.